 Goodwill is monitored by management at a cash generating unit level which equals the operating segment level. amaysim only has one operating segment being mobile services.
 A segment-level summary of the goodwill allocation is presented below:

+consolidated entity

-Consolidated As at 30 J
+As at 30 Ju ıne

+2016 2015

-2016 \$'000 2015 \$'000
+\$'000 \$'000

-Goodwill 53,373 -
+Goodwill 53,373

 (ii) Significant estimates: key assumptions used for value-in-use calculations